kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

 It is required to separately configure the Lettuce driver to connect to Redis.
 A single connection is used for all caches.

-Example configuration for *lettuce* driver, parameters described in `LettuceConfig` class:
+Example of a complete configuration for *lettuce* driver, parameters are described in the `LettuceConfig` class (default or example values are specified):

 ===! ":material-code-json: `Hocon`"